 |6.
 Capital and unilateral transfers||Capital and unilateral transfers are not included in the balance of trade.||Capital and unilateral transfers are included in the balance of payments.|

-This has a been a guide to the top differences between balance of trade vs balance of payments.
-Here we also discuss the balance of trade and balance of payments differences with examples, infographics, and comparison table.
+This has been a guide to the top differences between the balance of trade vs balance of payments.
+Here we also discuss the balance of trade and balance of payments differences with examples, infographics, and comparison tables.
 You may also have a look at the following articles for gaining further knowledge in Economics –